Trooping the Colour: The Colonel's Review

-Trooping the Colour in other countries and territories
+Trooping the Colour in other Commonwealth countries and territories

 Australia

 In Australia the Trooping the King's Colour takes place annually on the King's Birthday Holiday by the staff cadets of Royal Military College, Duntroon, in Canberra, formerly at the RMC parade grounds and now at Rod Point at the shores of Lake Burley Griffin.
 The Queen's colour was trooped there for the first time on the Queen's Birthday Parade in 1956, a practice which has continued since then.
 Colours were first presented to the Corps of Staff Cadets by King George VI when, as Duke of York, he visited Australia in 1927.
 These colours are now lodged in the college's Patterson Hall.
 Colours were again presented by Queen Elizabeth II on 10 May 1988 and most recently on 22 October 2011 during a brief visit to Australia, coinciding with RMC Duntroon's centenary year.

 The Champion Company of the Corps of Staff Cadets is named after the Sovereign's Company and it carries the Queen Elizabeth II's banner, which was first presented to the Corps of Staff Cadets by Queen Elizabeth The Queen Mother on 26 February 1958.
 The Sovereign's Company is entitled to carry the banner on all ceremonial parades as well as escorting the Queen's colour during the Trooping the Colour.
 The Governor-General of Australia, being the King's representative in the Commonwealth, is the reviewing officer of the parade, and since the move to Rod Field has been attended by the public as well.